trickstercache/trickster/docs/configuring.md

 * `-log-level INFO` - Level of Logging that Trickster will output
 * `-config /path/to/trickster.conf` - See [Configuration File](#configuration-file) section above
-* `-origin http://prometheus.example.com:9090` - The default origin to proxy Prometheus requests
+* `-origin http://prometheus.example.com:9090` - The default origin for proxying all http requests
+* `-origin-type prometheus` - The type of [supported origin server](./supported-origin-types.md)
 * `-proxy-port 8000` - Listener port for the HTTP Proxy Endpoint
 * `-metrics-port 8001` - Listener port for the HTTP Metrics Endpoint